Documentation

 SELinux#

-If you used the deploy_${DIST}.sh script on CentOS, Red Hat Enterprise Linux or Fedora, your VPN server has SELinux fully enabled and configured.
+If you used the deploy_${DIST}.sh script on Fedora / EL, your VPN server has SELinux fully enabled and configured.
 If you make changes to the configuration, you MAY need to update the SELinux configuration.

 OpenVPN#